 You have chosen one of our Master’s programmes and you are about to apply.
 Please take the following steps to apply for a Master’s programme of the Graduate School of Humanities.
 We look forward to receiving your application.

-Are you registered as a student at another Dutch university and need to enrol for an elective ('bijvak') at the UvA?
+Are you registered as a student at another Dutch university and do you need to enrol for an elective ('bijvak') at the UvA?
 Please follow the procedure for guest students ('bijvakstudenten').

 Do you need to re-enrol after a temporary termination of studies?
 You will need to make an appointment with the study adviser first and then follow the re-enrolment procedure.